Tree-level unitarity in Higgs inflation in the metric and the Palatini formulation: Introduction

-The tree-level $2\to2$ scattering amplitudes for the Higgs doublet and the resulting unitarity bound have been calculated in the metric formulation in \cite{Xianyu:2013, Ren:2014}, and one scattering amplitude was calculated in both the metric and the Palatini formulation in \cite{Antoniadis:2021axu}.
-We extend the calculations, treating the metric formulation and the Palatini formulation on an equal footing.
+The tree-level $2\to2$ amplitudes for electrically neutral scattering for the Higgs doublet and the resulting unitarity bound have been calculated in the metric formulation in \cite{Xianyu:2013, Ren:2014}, and one scattering amplitude was calculated in both the metric and the Palatini formulation in \cite{Antoniadis:2021axu}.
+We extend the calculations, treating the metric formulation and the Palatini formulation on an equal footing, and considering all neutral $2\to2$ Higgs doublet scatterings.

-In \sec{sec:calc} we write down the action and read off the three-and four-point vertices for the scattering of the Higgs doublet fields in a general constant background field value.
+In \sec{sec:calc} we write down the action and expand up to the four-field couplings for the excitations of the Higgs doublet fields in a general constant background field value.
 In section \ref{sec:uni} we calculate the partial wave amplitudes for $2\to2$ scattering and apply the partial wave unitarity condition.
 We also extend a calculation of a direct upper bound on $\xi$ from colliders to the Palatini case.
-In the EW vacuum, our conclusions about the unitarity violation scale in both the metric and the Palatini formulation agree with previous work, although some subleading terms differ \cite{Xianyu:2013, Ren:2014}.
-In the inflationary background, we find that in the Palatini case unitarity is violated at $\sim\Mpl/\sqrt{\xi}$, as in the EW vacuum, as has been argued in the literature.
-In contrast to previous work \cite{Ren:2014, Antoniadis:2021axu}, we find that also in the metric case the unitarity violation scale in the inflationary background is roughly the same as in the EW vacuum, $\sim\Mpl/\xi$.
-We compare the unitarity violation scale to the background field values, the energy density, and the Hubble rate, contrasting the metric and the Palatini case.
+Our conclusions about the unitarity violation scale in both the metric and the Palatini formulation agree with previous work.
+In the metric case, tree-level unitarity is violated at $\sim\Mpl/\xi$ in the EW vacuum, and at $\sim\Mpl/\sqrt{\xi}$ in the inflationary large field background.
+In the Palatini case, the tree-level unitarity violation scale is $\sim\Mpl/\sqrt{\xi}$ in both cases.
+We compare the unitarity violation scale to the Hubble rate, the energy density, and the background field values, contrasting the metric and the Palatini formulation.
 We summarise our findings and outline open issues in \sec{sec:conc}.